vk-ch/ev-battery-site-selection/README.md

 ---

-*Submitted to the 2026 Michigan Ross Datathon.
-Team 43.*
+*Submitted to the 2026 Michigan Ross Datathon.*